R4nd0mJ0k3r/training/INTRODUCTION.md

 • Elasticsearch 1.5.2
 • Amazon Elastic Beanstalk, EC2 and RDS (Production instances)

-We are currently using [PHPStorm IDE](https://www.jetbrains.com/phpstorm/) (download the demo, and request a full license from our team) you can follow some of their getting started video tutorials showcasing all the amazing things it does.
-Most of the dev team use either docker, vagrant or MAMP PRO to easily manage Apache, MySQL and PHP on our development iMacs/macbooks
+We are currently using [PHPStorm IDE](https://www.jetbrains.com/phpstorm/) - download the demo, and request a full license from our team.
+You can follow some of their getting started video tutorials, showcasing all the amazing things it does.
+Most of the dev team use either docker, vagrant or MAMP PRO to easily manage Apache, MySQL and PHP on our development iMacs/Macbooks.

-You can full reference to development enviroment in [SETUP.md](SETUP.md)
+You can view the full reference for the development enviroment in [SETUP.md](SETUP.md)

 **Backend**